nielshub/News-parser/README.md

 - Configure env variables for the different environments
 - Add proper authentication middlewares for cybersecurity
-- Add K8 configurations to be able to scalate easy the application if high traffic or requests
 - More sensitive approach for cron go routines being able to communicate and block between go routines (server handler and cron routines)